Why Does My Cat Pee on My Bed?

 Did you recently take on a new job or activity which means less time at home?
 A cat may be stressed due to the lack of attention or time with you as well.
 A lonely, sad cat may be anxious and exhibiting this behaviorally.

 Consider any recent changes that may be upsetting your cat and if possible, keep things consistent.
-If changes must occur, spend extra time comforting your cat, providing toys and safe spaces, or try Feliway plug-ins.
+If changes must occur, spend extra time comforting your cat, providing toys and safe spaces, or try plug-ins.
 Many cat owners have had luck with Feliway, which releases a synthetic hormone that calms cats and relieves their anxiety.
+Feliway

-Problems with the Litter Box
+There May Be Problems With the Litter Box

 Another reason that a cat may be urinating outside of the litter box is a problem with the box itself.